Communicating Your Research

 - Skills for communicating the impact of your research—why it matters and why you do it—clearly and succinctly

-- Opportunities to prepare and workshop your message and get feedback
+- Opportunities to prepare and workshop your message, get feedback and gain confidence

 - Advice for how to work with journalists and the media, including on-camera training